raiden-dev/grunt-excision/README.md

-# grunt-excision v0.1.0
+# grunt-excision v0.2.0

-> Extract lines from one file into another.
+> Extract parts from one file into another.

 ## Getting Started